sharkweekthings/plastek/README.md

 ##
+## IMPORTANT NOTICE!

+Immersive Paintings and Immersive Armors are the only two mods in the pack that are currently left unprotected against the Serialization Vulnerability.
+The Dev of this Immersive Painting/Armors has confirmed that a patch will be in place in the next few days.
+In the meantime, there is a current issue with SerializationIsBad and Immersive Paintings which is causing the world to crash after attempting to place an Immersive Painting.
+Here are the steps you can take to fix it, until Immersive Paintings updates.

+Do NOT attempt to place any Immersive Paintings right now if you have SerializationIsBad installed, otherwise you will need to do one of the following:

+1) Delete the mod SerializationIsBad.
+This will let you back into your world.
+As long as you arent playing with people you don't know -- you can go ahead and leave the mod out.
+It's planned to be removed onced Immersive Paintings patches.

+2) If you ARE playing with strangers, you will need to take SerializationIsBad out, load back into the world, and manually remove any Immersive Paintings that you tried to place.
+Once all paintings are removed, you can close the game, and re-add SerializationIsBad.

+##
 ## Tips

 1) If you have any questions, you are welcome to join us on the [Discord](https://discord.gg/Tt8sGvQRH4)!
 Someone will try to answer your question as soon as they can.